maziyarpanahi/k8-zeppelin-spark/k8s/zeppelin/README.md

 ### Driver

 Add the volume and volumeMount inside 100-interpreter-spec.yaml for the Driver to share the NFS path with the executors

+## Scale

+Add a new machine to K8s cluster on OpenStack:

+- Container Infra -> Clusters -> Update Clsuter -> increase the size (wait until the update is complete)
+- Pull all required docker images (some are large and they cause timeout during Pod init if they don't exist already)
+- Create a diretory to be mounted to NFS on the new machine(s) (`sudo mkdir /mnt/nfs_server`)
+- Add new machine(s) to `/etc/exports` (`exportfs -a`)
+- Add new machine's IP address to OpenStack Security Group to access the NFS server (port 2049)